Pay Stamp Duty Reserve Tax

 How much time to allow

-Make sure you pay HMRC by the deadline or you may have to pay a penalty and/or interest.
+Make sure you pay HMRC by the deadline or you may have to pay a penalty or interest, or both.

 Ways to pay

-You can pay by Faster Payments, CHAPS or Bacs to HMRC’s account.
+You can pay your Stamp Duty Reserve Tax directly to HMRC by Faster Payments, CHAPS or Bacs.

 Bank details for online or telephone banking, CHAPS, Bacs